Pride of America accidents and incidents

 |January 2009||Cruise Illness / Norovirus Outbreaks|

 January 2009, CDC reported on the 7-day Hawaiian cruise (itinerary Jan 17-24), a Norovirus outbreak (gastrointestinal illness) infected a total of 68 passengers (out of 1837, or 3,7%) and 14 crew (out of 935, or 1,5%).
-All sick suffered from Norovirus symptoms (vomiting and diarrhea) and were quarantined to their cabins for 48 hours.
+All sick suffered from Norovirus symptoms (vomiting and diarrhoea) and were quarantined to their cabins for 48 hours.

 |03 December 2007||Other Incidents|

-(mooring failure) On December 3, 2007, while docked in Kahului (Maui) Hawaii, high waves in the harbor caused the ship to broke some of its mooring ropes (connecting it to the pier).
+(mooring failure) On December 3, 2007, while docked in Kahului (Maui) Hawaii, high waves in the harbour caused the ship to broke some of its mooring ropes (connecting it to the pier).
 The overnight port stay was cancelled, along with the next call port Kona (due to the weather conditions).

 |16 September 2007||Sea Pollution|

 On September 16, 2007, the vessel was reported for discharging a small amount (~10 gallons / 40 litres) of diesel fuel into the harbour of Hilo (Big Island).

 On August 1, 2007, the vessel was unofficially reported for water pollution.
 Kailua residents complained about the ship discharging sewage water into the sea for ~20 min.
 They reported floating faeces and various debris.

 |12 June 2007||Cruise Illness / Norovirus Outbreaks|

 On June 12, 2007, while the ship was berthed in call port Nawiliwili (Kauai), a male crew was diagnosed with tuberculosis.
 The man was hospitalized ashore.
 On July 19, 2007, a total of 21 crew were tested positive for tuberculosis.